pyr0x90/Covid19Analysis/README.md

 # Covid 19 Data Analysis

+## Instructions

+1) Clone repository of local drive
+2) Ensure tidyverse, ggplot2, and lubridate packages are installed
+3) Knit document to either HTML or PDF

 ## Purpose

 The purpose of this anaysis is to understand the time series data of Covid-19 cases and deaths in select counties in North Carolina.
 The counties involved are Forsyth, Surry, Macklenburg, and Wake.
 Then a model was developed to understand the relationship of deaths to cases in Forsyth county.